conan-io/docs/developing_packages/package_layout.rst

 ``package_info()`` method via ``self.buildenv_info``, ``self.runenv_info``.
 Other
 packages can also use ``self.conf_info`` to pass configuration to their consumers.

-This is not an issue as long as thee value of those environment variables or configuration do not require using the ``self.package_folder``.
+This is not an issue as long as the value of those environment variables or configuration do not require using the ``self.package_folder``.
 If they do, then their values will not be correct for the "source" and "build" layouts.
 Something like this will be **broken** when used in ``editable`` mode: